DiamondLightSource/ulims-json-schemas/README.md

 values.
 A writer can override with custom examples so all applications can use the same test cases for a schema release.

-Applications can use the [latest.json](schemas/examples/reposhow/advslow/latest.json?raw=1) release of any schema and if certain values are changed by writers all previous releases continue to work.
+Applications with cached copies of the schemas folder can use the [latest.json](schemas/examples/reposhow/advslow/latest.json?raw=1) soft link if certain values are changed by writers and all previous releases will continue to work.
 Draft schema are subject to change (without new release numbers) and applications will break if not designed for that.
 All schema should be considered draft unless marked.